warang580/errdata-heaven/README.md

 `request = H.map(await H.promise(fetchFromDatabase, request))`

-=> H.promise should not replace tap/map/merge, it should "complement" it

-=> same for H.callback
+=> H.promise should not replace tap/map/merge, it should "complement" it ; same for H.callback

 - We need merge strategies for merging 2+ promises

+- H.merge(mergeDataStrategy, [...sources], p)

+- H.rescue (for err -> errdata) ?

+- H.errtap ?